 What happens at the first probate court hearing?

 While only about 20% of all probate filings are accepted at the first hearing, if your case is one of the lucky ones and everything goes according to plan, the Order for Probate will be granted.
 The Court Clerk would then be able to deliver the Letters.
-The declaration of authority known as "Letters" begins the probate process by granting the personal representative the authority to administer the estate's properties and perform other duties.
+The declaration of authority, known as "Letters," begins the probate process by granting the personal representative the authority to administer the estate's properties and perform other duties.

 What do you carry to your hearing on probate?

 Clients sometimes raise this question right before their scheduled hearing.
 In probate cases, the court will usually issue a court order depending on the result of the hearing.
-In this respect, your Probate Lawyer will do so if the Order can be filed with the court prior to the hearing.
-Unfortunately, not all courts permit the filing of papers prior to a hearing.
+In this respect, your Probate Lawyer will do so if the Order can be filed with the court before the hearing.
+Unfortunately, not all courts permit the filing of papers before a hearing.
 As a result, an Estate Attorney will likely advise clients to print and take a copy of the draft Order so that they can appeal it to the court.
 Furthermore, since courts can not often process orders "on the spot," it's a good idea to have a self-addressed, stamped envelope on hand for the court to use to return the filed Order to you.

-It's important to keep an up to date on any filed paperwork you obtain from the court.
+It's important to keep up to date on any filed paperwork you obtain from the court.
 As a result, if you receive provided "Letters" or a filed "Order," please email a copy to our office.